The Solid State Hard Drive is now a viable alternative to the traditional Hard Disk Drive (HDD) for home computer users.

 If you are not too concerned about speed, but are into digital photography, making videos and other multimedia tasks, a traditional hard drive is for you.

-Consider whether you really need more than 6TB of storage space.
+Consider whether you really need a large amount of local storage space, especially with cloud services available.

 If you are undecided there are alternative options available to you, including:

-If you decide the change your hard drive, and your machine is relatively new, check with your supplier to ensure you do not invalidate the warranty agreement.
+If you decide to change your hard drive, and your machine is relatively new, check with your supplier to ensure you do not invalidate the warranty agreement.

 Finally here is a comprehensive review of the differences between SSD's and traditional hard drives from PC Mag (Opens New Window).
 Worth a read!